lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ##### Game 1

-I lose the die roll.
+I lost the die roll.
 However, I managed to T1 Saga into `Pithing Needle` naming `Sneak Attack` after his T1 that consisted of a land and two `Lotus Petal`s.
 Saga, paired with some other fast mana (can't remember if it was `Ancient Tomb` or some artifact-based mana) created constructs, found `Lavaspur Boots` and swung for lethal.

 - [x] Game 1: Win